The PGCE Primary programme

 - be able to communicate effectively in both spoken and written English

-- If offered a place, obtain an enhanced CRB disclosure, arranged through the University.
+- If offered a place, obtain an enhanced DBS disclosure, arranged through the University.
 All non-UK candidates need to provide a certificate of no criminal convictions - provided by their own police force before entering the UK

 - If offered a place, meet the requirements for 'physical and mental fitness to teach', assessed by a declaration of health questionnaire and, in some cases, a medical examination